Biology 1 - The Life Sciences » 2019 » Module 1 Exam

 Viruses are not composed of cells but they utilize energy, respond to their environment, reproduce and evolve.
 Are viruses alive?,,

-No, viruses are not alive
+A. Yes, viruses are alive

-Yes, viruses are alive
+B. No, viruses are not alive

 Need help with your exam preparation?